edgedb/edgedb/docs/edgeql/expressions/shapes.rst

 - a name of an existing link or property of a type produced by :eql:synopsis:`<expr>`;

-- a declaration of a computable link or property in the form
+- a declaration of a computed link or property in the form

   .. eql:synopsis ::